35 of the most revolutionary inventions that shaped our world

 - Humans are a very creative species.

-- From the very first day, we stood on two feet, we've been building things.
+- We stood on two feet from the very first day; we've been building things.

 - But. some are more important in the grander scheme of history than others.

 Human inventions and technologies have shaped civilizations and transformed life on Earth.
-As expectations and capabilities evolve, each generation cultivates it's own innovative thinkers.
+As expectations and capabilities evolve, each generation cultivates its innovative thinkers.

-From the invention of the wheel to the development of the Mars rover, a large number of these inventions have been genuinely revolutionary, even if that wasn't always apparent at the time.
+From the invention of the wheel to the development of the Mars rover, many of these inventions have been genuinely revolutionary, even if that wasn't always apparent then.

 Most significant inventions don't have just one inventor.
 Instead, they have been developed separately by many people, or many people have had a hand in their evolution from basic concepts to valuable inventions.